Keyboard shortcuts

 Mixing Data Together

-Cloesce allows you to combine D1, KV and R2 properties into a single Model.
+Cloesce allows you to combine D1, KV, and R2 properties into a single Model.
 This provides flexibility in how you structure your data and choose the appropriate storage mechanism for each property.

-import { Model, Integer, KV, KValue, R2, R2Object, KeyParam, IncludeTree } from "cloesce/backend";
+import { Model, Integer, KV, KValue, R2, R2Object, KeyParam, DataSource } from "cloesce/backend";

 export class DataCentaur {